Government may regulate insurance IP riders if cost of cancer care continues to escalate

 As a result, these private insurers are allowed to pay only for drugs and treatments on the Cancer Drug List (CDL), and even then, such payments have to be capped.
 The list was released by MOH in August 2021.

-To continue offering policy holders almost unlimited coverage for all cancer care, several insurers now offer riders – which are meant to pay the bulk of the patient’s share of the bill not covered by the IP – that practically pay any price for cancer treatments, including for drugs not on the CDL.
+Riders are meant to pay the bulk of the patient’s share of the bill not covered by the IP.
+But to continue offering policyholders almost unlimited coverage for all cancer care, several insurers now offer riders that practically pay any price for cancer treatments, including for drugs not on the CDL.

 He added: “Overseas studies have found that about half of new cancer treatments were introduced without evidence of benefit to survival or quality of life.
 However, patients and their loved ones all hope for a cure.”